 Our staff works closely with professors, students, and other community members that are vital to the growth and creation of the STOICH project.
 These individuals fill important organizational and mentoring roles in the Ecological Stoichiometry Cooperative.

-Database Technician, University of Wyoming
+Research Associate, University of Wyoming

 Data Technician, University of Nebraska-Lincoln